textpattern/textpattern.github.io/tags/learning/index.md

 …
 ~~~

 In each instance of `<txp:image_info />`, the tag is pulling a specific data value for the image in context - the one with id 9.
-The first line returns the image’s ID number and file extension.
-Note there’s no `.` added between the ID and extension values because the `ext` value for the `type=""` attribute already includes the required period.
+The first line returns the image's ID number and file extension.
+Note there's no `.` added between the ID and extension values because the `ext` value for the `type=""` attribute already includes the required period.

-In the second line, `<txp:image_info />` is pulling the image’s caption value, which you should _always_ include in the image edit panel area for each image.
+In the second line, `<txp:image_info />` is pulling the image's caption value, which you should _always_ include in the image edit panel area for each image.

-While the mixed markup is more functionally dynamic, it’s also a bigger block of markup overall because there’s no integration of HTML with Textpattern tags.
+While the mixed markup is more functionally dynamic, it's also a bigger block of markup overall because there's no integration of HTML with Textpattern tags.
 As a frame of reference, the entire block of mixed markup is 182 characters long, not including line-breaks and indentations.

 ### Integrated markup example: image and caption